saeyslab/nichenetr/README.md

 To learn using nichenetr, read one of the following vignettes explaining several types of analyses:

-Following vignette contains the explanation on how to perform the most basic NicheNet analysis: prioritizing ligands and predicting target genes of prioritized ligands - this demo analysis takes only a few minutes to run:
+Following vignette contains the explanation on how to perform a basic NicheNet analysis.
+This includes prioritizing ligands and predicting target genes of prioritized ligands.
+This demo analysis takes only a few minutes to run:

 -   [NicheNet’s ligand activity analysis on a gene set of interest: